blackbotsecurity/AWS-Attack/README.md

 ## Disclaimers, and the AWS Acceptable Use Policy

-AWSATT&CK enhancements and and Pacu's capabilities are compliant with the AWS Acceptable Use Policy.
+AWSATT&CK enhancements and Pacu's capabilities are compliant with the AWS Acceptable Use Policy.
     For opsec safe operations, request authorization from Amazon before actually running AWSATT&CK against your infrastructure.